PULPIT TODAY SERMONS

 The Beauty of the Righteous

-It is leaves that make trees beautiful.
-I want to illustrate that with some pictures I brought to display.
+I realize this overstates the obvious, but leaves are those flickering wonders that make trees beautiful.
+I want to illustrate that with some pictures.
 These trees are considered to be among the most beautiful in the world.

 First, there is the ornamental Wisteria tree that blossoms with majestic purple leaves.